 March 17th, was sitting at just under 21,000.
 It was a drop of less than 1.2 percent in the course of two weeks, and some analysts are already announcing that that will be the end of it.
 Whether that’s true or not is something that will remain to be seen.
 However, it should be noted that the last rate increase also had an almost imperceptible impact on the stock market.
 Higher rates mean that it is more costly for businesses to borrow money and expand, and although expansion is still occurring, the rate of this will eventually need to slow down.
 It’s hard to judge the full impact of a rate hike until a few months after the fact, but some experts in this area are already commenting

 that the Dow has been relatively unscathed.
 Other indices are following suit.

-While long term call options seem like the best choice, especially in the wake of a rate hike, it is hard to know exactly what to do.
+While long-term call options seem like the best choice, especially in the wake of a rate hike, it is hard to know exactly what to do.
 Yes, this seems like the best choice now, but if the Fed does take on a more proactive stance, it is tough to know exactly how that will impact the stock market.
 Keep your eyes open and be prepared to act when appropriate.
 Some analysts believe that the Fed is likely to raise the benchmark rate each of the remaining three quarters in 2017.
-While the last two rate hikes may not have had the desired impact, it is very likely that if they are to occur more frequently that this will change.
+While the last two rate hikes may not have had the desired impact, it is very likely that if they are to occur more frequently than this will change.
 Because the cost of borrowing is going up, companies eventually must slow down and start relying on what they have produced naturally.
-A viable long term trading strategy needs to take these things into account, all while looking at each short term opportunity that arises.
+A viable long-term trading strategy needs to take these things into account, all while looking at each short-term opportunity that arises.

 On a final note, if you use an automated trading service, be sure that the software you use is keeping up with the changing economic situation.
 Oftentimes trading robots rely on set technical indicators and do not take news or fundamental changes into account.